22soulfan/Lynux-Webs/README.md

-# PyLinux
+# Lynux Webs
-A basic Linux console made entirely with MicroPython
+A basic Linux console based on PyLinux.
-> Note: PyLinux is still in alpha.
-Some features are still in development
+> Note: I'm adding feature to PyLinux with this fork so that it can act like an interactive CLI distro.

-# What is PyLinux?
+# What is Lynux Webs?

-PyLinux is a basic and simulated Linux console based on MicroPython.
+Lynux Webs is a basic and simulated Linux console based on MicroPython.
 It is a command-line interface console that can be used on any pc and graphical calculator with python installed.

 # How to install:

-To install PyLinux, you need:
+To install Lynux Webs, you need:

 - A graphical calculator or computer with Python linux installed (e.g. Casio FX-CG50)
 - Enough storage to install PyLinux

-Installing PyLinux is very easy.
+Installing Lynux Webs is very easy.
 Download the py. file from the Releases page, then transfer the file to a graphical calculator.
 Afterwards, open Python there and select PYLINUX.py and voila!
 You have a Linux console in a calculator!

-# FAQs about PyLinux
+# FAQs about Lynux Webs

-**Does PyLinux works on a Casio FX-CG100?**
+**Does Lynux Webs works on a Casio FX-CG100?**

 If that calculator model has a Python addin pre-installed, then that's allowed to run PyLinux.

-**Can you login any user in PyLinux?**
+**Can you login any user in Lynux Webs?**

 Yes of course.
 You can login lots of accounts.
-For example, if your name is John, and you type this name in PyLinux login:
+For example, if your name is John, and you type this name in Lynux Webs login:

 ```bash